 Over the last decade, operational activity in Afghanistan and Iraq led to adoption and an increase in demand for our small UAS.
-More recently, the U.S. military has reduced its presence and operational activity in Afghanistan and Iraq.
+More recently, the U.S. military has reduced its presence and operational activity in Afghanistan and Iraq, reducing demand for certain of our small UAS products from prior levels.
 We cannot predict whether the reduction in overseas operational levels will continue, how future procurement priorities related to defense transformation will be impacted or how changes in the threat environment will impact opportunities for our small UAS business in terms of existing, additional or replacement programs.
 If defense transformation or overseas operations cease or slow down, then our business, financial condition and results of operations could be impacted.